Traverse City, MI

 Speaking to her fellow students, Kilpatrick urges them to make a conscious effort to appreciate their time here.
 “Learning is fun,” she says, “enjoy it while you are here.”
 Kilpatrick also advises any incoming Theatre for Young Audiences students to always stay connected to why they are here, and why they chose to be a part of this magical community.

 During her academic career at UCF, Kilpatrick has received the Order of Pegasus and is a recipient of the Provost Graduate Fellowship.
-Kilpatrick plans to graduate in spring 2020, after which she would like to do work that balances theatre and education, as well as continue to write plays for young performers.
+Kilpatrick graduated in spring 2020 after hoped to continue doing work that balances theatre and education, as well as continuing to write plays for young performers.

 Growing up in a culturally diverse environment shaped how Nikky Suárez defines herself as a woman and an individual.
 As a Colombian American raised in Saudi Arabia, she gained a...

 A desire to preserve lived experiences and a passion for storytelling drives Kianna Greene to write.
 With time, she feels a compelling sense of urgency to keep memories alive through...

 Alessandra Zinicola Lopez never planned to pursue graduate school.
 However, after welcoming her son into the world, she wanted to become a role model for him by furthering her education....

 As a native Floridian, Luis Rios is no stranger to severe weather.
 Growing up, his dream was to become a meteorologist and pursue his interests in the environment and natural...